Christ in 1 Kings

 Christ Connection - The True King and the Easy Yoke

 Rehoboam promised a heavier yoke.
 Jeroboam promised easier worship.
 Both were lies.
 Both crushed the kingdom.
 But in the New Testament, Christ offers what neither king could offer: "Take my yoke upon you, and learn of me; for I am meek and lowly in heart: and ye shall find rest unto your souls.
 For my yoke is easy, and my burden is light" (Matthew 11:29-30).
-The yoke of Christ is easy not because it costs nothing, but because it is borne by One who knows what we carry and…
+The yoke of Christ is easy because it is borne by One who knows what we carry and carries it with us.
+True worship,…

 Christ Connection - The Word That Cannot Be Revoked